 Does cod recruitment follow crab recruitment or does crab recruitment follow cod spawning biomass?

 What should we expect for these two species in the future given projections of climate change?

+The climate change paper seems like the obvious choice to split out into a second paper.
+However, given the prevalence of the environmental ratchet (if we find further evidence of it), the natural inclination would be to include ‘future projection’ into any discussion of drivers of abundance and distribution.

 Key intro points: